-Impact 3 - Impact on Groundwater Quantity from Construction Related Activities
+Impact 3: Impact on Groundwater Quantity from Construction Related Activities

-- 11.7.23 Construction activities will involve the direct disturbance of superficial deposits and soils during construction.
-The specific impact of concern is the requirement for dewatering and alteration in the groundwater flow from the Application Site.
+- 11.7.30 Construction activities will involve the direct disturbance of superficial deposits and soils during construction.
+The specific impact of concern is the requirement for dewatering and alteration in the groundwater flow from the Principal Application Site.
 This may occur as a result of direct dewatering or surcharging requirements for the Facility or as the indirect alteration of the site's groundwater flow dynamic by the creation of preferential pathways or creation of below ground structures.
 The site is underlain by superficial deposits and bedrock geology that is classified as unproductive strata.
-No groundwater abstractions were identified as supported by or associated with the groundwater environment present beneath the Application Site. - 11.7.24 Dewatering and surcharging requirements for the construction of the Facility have not been defined at this stage.
-However, dewatering and / or surcharging could be required for the installation of foundations and piling for the proposed wharf and the gasification Facility and associated infrastructure.
-Dewatering or surcharging would impact the quantity of groundwater flow from within the site to the surrounding environs. - 11.7.25 Removal of superficial deposits could alter the surface hydrology, disrupt infiltration rates and alter surface runoff interactions with the subsurface.
+No groundwater abstractions were identified as supported by or associated with the groundwater environment present beneath the Principal Application Site. - 11.7.31 Dewatering and surcharging requirements for the construction of the Facility have not been defined at this stage.
+However, dewatering and / or surcharging could be required for the installation of foundations and piling for the proposed wharf and the Energy from Waste and lightweight aggregates plant of the Facility and associated infrastructure.
+Dewatering or surcharging would impact the quantity of groundwater flow from within the site to the surrounding environs. - 11.7.32 Removal of superficial deposits could alter the surface hydrology, disrupt infiltration rates and alter surface runoff interactions with the subsurface.
 This could alter pathways and quantity of groundwater flow within superficial deposits.
-However, given the anticipated ground conditions, with superficial deposits and bedrock geology consisting of low permeability strata, the geology is unlikely to hold significant flows. - 11.7.26 The magnitude of the impacts on groundwater quantity are considered to be long to medium term, with localised effects on water quality or availability.
+However, given the anticipated ground conditions, with superficial deposits and bedrock geology consisting of low permeability strata, the geology is unlikely to hold significant flows.

+11.7.33 The magnitude of the impacts on groundwater quantity are considered to be long to medium term, with localised effects on water quality or availability.
 Therefore, the magnitude of effects is considered to be moderate.
-Considering the embedded mitigation (Table 11.14) and requirement for a hydrogeological risk assessment the magnitude would be reduced to low. - 11.7.27 The superficial and bedrock deposits below the site are classified as unproductive strata.
-There are no licenced or private water groundwater abstraction or groundwater source protection zones within 1 km of the Application site.
+Considering the embedded mitigation (Table 11-14) and requirement for a hydrogeological risk assessment the magnitude would be reduced to low.

+11.7.34 The superficial and bedrock deposits below the Principal Application Site are classified as unproductive strata.
+There are no licenced or private water groundwater abstraction or groundwater source protection zones within 1 km of the Principal Application Site.
 The sensitivity of the aquifer alone would be considered low.
-However, given the proximity (adjacent) and anticipated groundwater flow being towards The Haven which supports a Local Nature Reserve (Havenside), the sensitivity of the receptor was therefore considered to be medium. - 11.7.28 The sensitivity of receptors is considered to be medium and the magnitude of effect taking into account embedded mitigation is low therefore, the anticipated significance of impact to groundwater quantity is considered to be of moderate adverse significance.
+However, given the proximity (adjacent) and anticipated groundwater flow being towards The Haven which supports a Local Nature Reserve (Havenside), the sensitivity of the receptor was therefore considered to be medium.

+11.7.35 The sensitivity of receptors is considered to be medium and the magnitude of effect taking into account embedded mitigation is low therefore, the anticipated significance of the effect to groundwater quantity is considered to be of minor adverse significance.